Blogging Marathon #66 Week 4 Day 3

 In a small pan, heat ghee and add mustard seeds and asafoetida.
 Once the seeds pop, add cumin seeds, cloves and cinnamon.
 Then add curry leaves and dried red chilli.
 Pour the entire mixture into the flour yogurt mixture.

 Add the boiled chana and bring the kadhi to a boil.
-Add a tsp of salt, a tsp sugar and juice of half a lime.
+Add a teaspoon of salt, a teaspoon sugar and juice of half a lime.
 Mix well, and adjust the seasoning.
 Garnish with cilantro and serve with steamed rice and Bajri Roti.